osg-htc/user-school-2023/docs/materials/osg/part1-ex3-submit-osg.md

 1. Check the submit file&nbsp;— does anything need to change?

 1. For your final run, you will want to run a lot of jobs.
-    But remember the idea of testing a small number of jobs first and then scaling up?
-    Pick a number of jobs to run as a test and try that.
+    But it is good to test a small number of jobs first and then scaling up, so pick a number of jobs to run as a test and try that.
     Fix any issues and repeat until solid.

 1. When you think the submit file is ready, scale up to 500 jobs and run!